The only reason you've come to this page is that you either are an aquarist or starting to be one.

 We will discuss each in greater details.

-By now, you know that shubunkins are agile swimmers.
-The very first thing to make sure before creating or purchasing an aquarium is to ensure yourself that the aquarium will be enough to provide the space for the fish to swim in the long run.
+By now, you know shubunkins are rapid swimmers.
+The first thing to think about before creating or purchasing an aquarium is to ensure yourself that the aquarium will be big enough to provide the space for the fish to swim for years to come.

 15 gallons is the minimum size you would like to choose.